Advice and support for parents and carers

 We want to reassure you that your call or email to us will be treated in confidence.

 We may ask for some personal information, such as your child’s age and your location but you are under no obligation to provide this.
 We only ask for this information to enable us to direct you to appropriate services and to help us better understand those who use our service.

-Discussions between you and the Parent Support Adviser will be confidential, unless we deem a child, young person or vulnerable adult may be experiencing, or is at risk of experiencing harm.
+Discussions between you and the Parent Support Adviser will be confidential, unless we deem a child, young person or vulnerable adult may be experiencing, or is at risk of experiencing significant harm.
 We will also need to pass on any concerns we have of an individual intent on harming others.
 We will always discuss passing on these concerns with you unless it isn't safe to do so.

 Can a child call you for help?

 Our helpline is there to support parents, carers and family members who are concerned about a child.
 If your child wishes to speak to someone about their situation then please encourage them to contact Childline on 0800 1111 (24 hours), or they can chat 1-2-1 with a counsellor online.